enbochen/mean-reversion-backtest/README.md

 ## Consideration for future improvements

-- The close price is the used for calculating the mean for simpilicity even though the average of open, high, low, close data might provide a broader view of the volatile markets, where prices can fluctuate rapidly and unpredictably)
+- The close price is the used for calculating the mean for simpilicity even though the average of open, high, low, close data might provide a broader view of the volatile markets, where prices can fluctuate rapidly and unpredictably

 - Trading fees/ gas fees is not considered in this impelementation but in reality it plays an important role especially in cryptocurrency.

+- Performance is not the focus of this task, but it should be some kind of more efficient way than iteration loop(e.g vectorized calculation?)